gandallab/gandallab.github.io/content/home/about.md

 # Biography

 I am an Assistant Professor in the Department of Psychiatry and Biobehavioral Sciences at UCLA and the Semel Institute for Neuroscience and Human Behavior.
-Our group uses systems-level, functional genomic approaches to understand the neurobiological mechanisms contributing to schizophrenia and autism spectrum disorders.
+Our group uses systems-level, genetic and genomic approaches to understand the neurobiological mechanisms underlying schizophrenia, autism, and related neurodevelopmental psychiatric disorders.